The Commercial Court and Arbitration

 London is commonly specified as the ‘seat’ of arbitration in commercial contracts.
 Such a specification provides commercial parties with the comfort that the English Commercial Court has supervisory jurisdiction over the arbitral process.
 Various surveys suggest London is the world’s most popular seat of arbitration.
 It is also open to the parties to select English Law as the law governing their arbitration agreement, whatever choice of law they make for their transaction, which ensures that arbitration agreement benefits from English Law principles which adopt a generous approach to the interpretation of arbitration agreements and as to the types of dispute which can be determined in arbitration.

 The LCIA is one of the world’s leading international institutions for commercial arbitration.
 Over 84% of arbitrations administered pursuant to LCIA Rules specified a seat in England (according to the LCIA’s 2020 Report).
-The London Maritime Arbitrators’ Association – a specialist arbitral association handling disputes in the maritime sector– recorded 1,775 arbitration claims in 2020.
+The London Maritime Arbitrators’ Association – a specialist arbitral association handling disputes in the maritime sector– recorded 2,986 arbitral appointments in 2022 (excluding small, intermediate and fast and low cost claims).
 The International Chamber of Commerce Dispute Resolution Statistics Report 2020 recorded that 12% of its arbitrations had a London seat (just behind Paris with 12.2%).

 In addition, numerous commercial arbitrations take place in London on the terms of trade bodies such as the Grain and Feed Trade Association (GAFTA), the Federation of Oils, Seeds and Fats Associations (FOSFA), the Refined Sugar Association (RSA), the Federation of Cocoa Commerce (FCC) and the International Cotton Association (ICA).
 Finally, a large number of arbitrations in London are undertaken on an ‘ad hoc’ basis rather than under the auspices or on the rules of an arbitral institution or body.